SriramaToleti/Lead-Scoring-and-Conversion/README.md

 # Lead-Scoring-and-Conversion
-Basic methodolog of lead scoring and cheking the lead conversion ratio
+Basic methodology of lead scoring and cheking the lead conversion ratio